ManalBah/bioNerDS/README.md

 # BioNerDS
-BioNerDS is a rule based named entity recogniser for databases and software.
+BioNerDS is a dictionary and rule based named entity recogniser for databases and software.
 The input and output will be in text files.
 Examples of files annotated by BioNerds can be found [here](xx).
 Lists of Databases and software can be found in CSV format [here](xxx).